 The David L. Stanley White County Center is a receiving as well as broadcasting site for distance learning classes.
 A computer lab is also available.
 A complete range of services, including registration and placement testing, are offered to assist students.
+The Stanford D. Williams Career and Training Center opened in the fall of 2023.
+The Center houses a welding shop, auto/diesel technology work area, and diesel truck bay for CDL training.
+Traditional and dual credit coursework is offered at the Center.

 Regular hours of operation for the David L. Stanley White County Center are Monday through Thursday, 9 a.m. - 4 p.m.